maxcountryman/forma/README.md

 > ⚠️ `forma` should be considered alpha quality, with several known, and many more unknown deficiencies. **Use at your own risk!**

-Given `forma` some SQL via a file path or stdin and you'll get back formatted SQL.
+Give `forma` some SQL via a file path or stdin and you'll get back formatted SQL.

 ```